digitalservicebund/a2j-rechtsantragstelle/doc/adr/0030-e2e-test-flow-domains.md

 - Loss of accessibility checks on real Flow service pages that contain large amounts of content.
 - Potential need for a new script to verify that required Flow pages exist in Strapi, since page existence is still mandatory.
-- We need to restrict access the `fake Flow` in production as this service it is only required for test purposes.
+- We need to restrict access the `Kitchen Sink Test` in production as this service it is only required for test purposes.

 ## Future consideration